cazacov/CarND-Advanced-Lane-Lines/project_writeup.md

 ## 4. Apply a perspective transform to rectify binary image ("birds-eye view"). ##

-The OpenCV library has built-in functions for perspective transformations, so I had only to find an image with straight lines, manually mark four reference points and tell OpenCV to find a matrix transforming them into rectangle.
+The OpenCV library has built-in functions for perspective transformations, so I had only to choose an image with straight lines, manually mark four reference points and then tell OpenCV to find a matrix transforming them into rectangle.
 I decided to keep the output image size the same and let 300 pixel margins on the left and right sides of the warped image.

 Here is my reference image:
 <img src='./img/perspective.jpg'/>